Family Engagement

 Assembling a Care Notebook

 Care Notebooks are a way to organize a child’s medical records, resources and educational information.
-Join us to learn ways to assemble and organize a Care Notebook and the benefits of using it to coordinate care.
-(20-30 min)
+During a session, you will talk about ways to assemble, organize and use a Care Notebook.

 Materials:

-A hands-on opportunity to create a care map.
 A Care Map is a visual way to show all the people and services involved in caring for and supporting a child with special health care needs.
-Each family’s care map may look different as each family decides how many details to include.
+This session is a hands-on opportunity to create a Care Map unique to your family.

 Materials: